MichaelVL/kubernetes-infra-cloudimg/README.md

 (see [helmsman.yaml](deply/helmsman.yaml) and other files in the deploy folder) or stored in /etc/kubernetes/addon-manifests/

-The VM base image is based on Ubuntu, configured with cloud-init, no swap and build with Packer.
+The VM base image is based on Ubuntu 18.04, configured with cloud-init, no swap and build with Packer.
 The Kubernetes version can be configured through the variable KUBERNETES_VERSION.

 The image contain the installed Kubernetes version in the file